SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 To expose any of the management endpoints over HTTP in an ASP.NET Core application:

-1. Add a reference to `Steeltoe.Management.Endpoint` or `Steeltoe.Management.Kubernetes`.
+1. Add a reference to `Steeltoe.Management.Endpoint`.
 1. Configure endpoint settings, as needed (for example, `appsettings.json`).
 1. Add any additional "contributors" to the service container (for example, `AddSingleton<IHealthContributor, CustomHealthContributor>()`).
 1. `Add` the actuator endpoint to the service container (for example, `AddHealthActuator()`).